LW2904/basic-steambot/README.md

 })

 let client = new steamUser()
-// We want to handle the code by ourselves client.setOption('promptSteamGuardCode', false)
+// We want to handle the code by ourselves. client.setOption('promptSteamGuardCode', false)

 // Replace the below values with your data,